 Risks of Ionizing Radiation

 Most diagnostic tests that use ionizing radiation (eg, x-rays, CT, radionuclide scanning) expose patients to relatively low doses of radiation that are generally considered safe.
 However, all ionizing radiation is harmful, and there is no threshold below which no harmful effect occurs, so every effort is made to minimize radiation exposure.
-Doses vary by type of imaging test (see see Typical Radiation Doses).
+Doses vary by type of imaging test (see Table 1: Typical Radiation Doses).

 There are various ways to measure radiation exposure: